kestsaurav21/Interview-prep/JavaScript/Currying.md

 ## ✅ Key Takeaway

--   Currying transforms a function with multiple parameters into a sequence of functions that each take **one parameter**.
+-   Currying transforms a function with many parameters into a chain of functions that each take **one parameter**.
 -   It is useful for **reusability, partial application, and cleaner functional programming** patterns.